STATEMENT UNDER S.54 OF THE MODERN SLAVERY ACT 2015

 Our corporate activities are performed at the following offices: London (where we are headquartered), Uxbridge (UK), Madrid (Spain), Milan (Italy), Lyon (France), Sydney (Australia), Mexico City (Mexico), Stamford (USA), São Paulo (Brazil).
-Although not operational in the financial year in question, we do now also have offices in Uruguay and Colombia.
+We have recently opened new offices in Uruguay and Colombia, and these are now operational and have been throughout the financial year in question.
 Employees in these offices undertake skilled activities including project origination and execution and corporate services (finance, tax, legal, HR).
 We also have an office in Fortaleza (Brazil) where both corporate activities (providing legal, technical and finance/accounting support to the Brazilian projects) and operational activities (providing day-to-day operational support to the Brazilian projects) are undertaken.

 Our corporate activities have only an occasional dependence on temporary workers and contractors and the nature of that work is mainly of a professional service nature.